 “We also are thinking about adopting a version for use as a self-management tool that walks patients through the process of identifying goals, choosing activities, and making long-term plans,” notes Dr. Rabinowitz.

 Another research program is evaluating feedback received from sensor-based neurorehabilitation devices offered by FlintRehab to determine patterns of how people use different gamification features during therapy.
 Findings will enable developers to design more effective and engaging applications.
 Dr. Rabinowitz is working to integrate these home-based rehab devices (one is a sensorized glove worn while performing hand and finger exercises to music) with an application called Pt Pal to create a platform that collects data and identifies trends, so clinicians can more closely monitor and determine patient progress between clinical visits.

 “Realtime feedback can help clinicians monitor patient progress in between visits,” Rabinowitz remarks.
 “Data also helps us profile people who remain engaged at a certain functional level to determine the factors that help them get the most from the device.
 For example, as we found that people who start a session tend to complete it, we can determine that the system is engaging once the user initiates it.
 We are now working on a reward system to keep people engaged across multiple sessions over days to improve their activity consistency.”

 With the help of MossRehab clinicians, MRRI researchers keep their finger on the pulse of therapeutic gaming research and developing new innovative technologies for both in clinic and home-based use.
 Our goal is to provide our patients and therapists with the best resources to boost the effectiveness of rehabilitation in meeting long-term recovery goals.

-Did you miss Parts 1 and 2 of our Therapeutic Gaming Series?
+Did you miss parts one and two?
 Read Therapeutic Gaming Part 1: Engaging Patients and Therapeutic Gaming Part 2: Clinical Use now.